University Preservation Internship- field 2026

 Objective

-Through a grant from the Van Beuren Charitable Foundation, NRF has created programs open to university students studying preservation to enhance awareness and knowledge of the physical work done in preservation trades.
-These programs are designed to allow hands-on experience with the preservation of properties within Newport.
-These university student focused programs are part of NRF’s broader Historic Trades Initiative creating career pathways into the historic trades.
+NRF has created a program open to university students studying preservation to enhance awareness and knowledge of the physical work done in preservation trades.
+This program is designed to allow hands-on experience with the preservation of properties within Newport.
+The university student focused program is part of NRF’s broader Historic Trades Initiative creating career pathways into the historic trades.

 Program Overviews